 Understanding the service area of your LTL carriers will help you decide on the most viable option for your shipment.
 Regional carriers typically have more freight on the trailer, so shipping cost becomes lower.
 It is also important to figure out in advance since many carriers do direct pickup and delivery only within their served area.
 Going extra miles usually results in additional charges.
 If you get well-familiar with the shipment route, it’ll help you with the proper carrier choice.

-Whether you send or receive freight shipment, shipping speed is an important concern.
+Whether you send or receive freight shipment, transportation speed is an important concern.
 Therefore, make sure to consider transit times are as mentioned.
 If your LTL carrier does long hauls, it will most likely take longer for them to deliver the shipment, than for a regional carrier.
 Advanced planning and scheduling can help you calculate shipping time to avoid possible delays and disruptions.

-Each freight carrier ensures a certain amount of freight liability.
+Every freight carrier ensures a certain amount of freight liability.
 In most cases, this liability won’t cover the declared value of your cargo in case of damage.
 That’s why shipping companies recommend obtaining full-coverage freight insurance.
 Knowing the amount of liability is important for your shipment’s safety.
 If your freight gets damaged due to various external reasons, you won’t have to spend your costs.

 Ready to choose LTL carriers?

 At GoShip, we will connect you with many professional LTL carriers that provide guaranteed service.
 Compare shipping rates from thousands of freight carriers with our Freight Quote tool!